 Most other business schools and graduate entrepreneurship programs host a single day or weekend business plan competition.
 The SNVC at Chicago Booth is not just a competition.
 Instead, it is a year-long launch program that features three distinct phases:

 Phase I: In the Fall quarter, attend events hosted by the Polsky Center to learn about entrepreneurship, meet teammates, and generate ideas.
-Eligible teams can submit an early application to receive support from the Rustandy Center.
+Eligible teams must develop their business feasibility summary and apply by Wednesday, January 25, 2023.

-Phase II: Selected teams will enroll in a Chicago Booth class (for undergraduates or graduates) in the Spring quarter, where they will develop a full business plan, practice pitching, and receive mentorship from faculty, coaches, and experienced investors.
+Phase II: Selected teams will enroll in a Spring quarter class where they will develop a full business plan, practice pitching, and receive mentorship from faculty, coaches, and experienced investors.

-Phase III: The program will culminate at the end of the Spring quarter where the top finalist teams will compete for investment and pitch in front of an esteemed panel of investors and judges at the SNVC Finals in May.
+Phase III: The program will culminate at the end of the Spring quarter where top finalist teams will be invited to compete for $1 million in cash and in-kind prizes and pitch in front of an esteemed panel of investors and judges at the NVC Finals on June 1, 2023.

 There is no minimum or maximum team size, however, each team is required to have at least one currently enrolled graduate student at the University of Chicago.
 Alumni of the university and individuals not affiliated with the university are eligible to apply to the SNVC as long as they have at least one current UChicago graduate student as an integral member of the team (i.e., someone with a minimum of 10% equity stake in the venture).
 Only current UChicago students are allowed to present in class and at the finals event; other team members may participate in the Q&A only.